24″ iMac M3 $1699.00? minimum as recommended below

 Check software compatibilities

-The Mac Studio M2 Max & M2 Ultra has macOS Ventura on it.
+The Mac Studio M2 Max & M2 Ultra has macOS Sonoma on it.

 It should go without saying, but I’m gonna say it anyway.
 M Series has been out since November 2020.
 I think it’s crazy that any DAW or plugin should have issues or still be running on Rosetta emulation, but not everyone listens to me.
 Do your homework!

-My personal experience with Ventura has been very good.
-Everything I use runs natively on M Series and is compatible with Ventura.
+My personal experience with Ventura and Sonoma has been very good.
+Everything I use runs natively on M Series and is compatible with those.
 But don’t listen to me, do your homework!

 The Mac Studio has what it takes to get through the next 5+ years of your music & video productions